omaraljazairy/IraqiRadios/README.md

 # IraqiRadios
-a simple website that contains a link to the Iraqi websites that can be streamed online
+a simple webpage that contains a link to the Iraqi websites that can be streamed online.